VISIT OUR ART STORE ▶

 Wrapping Up

-Whether you're working with dry or wet watercolor, charcoal can help enhance your painting in creative and exciting ways.
-Have you tried using charcoal in your watercolor paintings?
+Whether an artist is working with dry or wet watercolor, charcoal can help enhance the painting in creative and exciting ways.
+The artist may explore using charcoal in their watercolor paintings to see how it changes the overall effect.

-Give it a go and see how it transforms your art!
+Give it a go and see how it transforms the artist’s art!